jamessimone/apex-rollup/README.md

 - `Calc Item` - in this case, Oppportunity
 - `Rollup Field On Calc Item` - the API Name of the field you’d like to aggregate (let's say Amount)
 - `Lookup Field On Calc Item`- the API Name of the field storing the Id or String referencing a unique value on another object (In the example, Id)
+- `Lookup Field On Lookup Object` - the API Name of the field on the lookup object that matches the value stored in `Lookup Field On Calc Item`
 - `Rollup Field On Lookup Object` - the API Name of the field on the lookup object where the rolled-up values will be stored (I've been using AnnualRevenue on the account as an example)
 - `Lookup Object` - the name of the SObject you’d like to roll the values up to (in this case, Account)
 - `Rollup Type` - the operation you're looking to perform.
 Acceptable values are SUM / MIN / MAX / AVERAGE / COUNT / COUNT_DISTINCT